libgdx/gdx-liftoff/Troubleshooting.md

 ### Toolchains aren't working or are slow.

 This is to be expected in 1.12.1.4, because some configuration was missing for Kotlin projects.
 That absence has been fixed in 1.12.1.5.
-In that version onward, Java also uses toolchains, the same way Kotlin does.
+In that version and in 1.12.1.6, Java also uses toolchains, the same way Kotlin does.
 This means there can be a long download for the first time you launch a gdx-liftoff project, but the download will get a JDK and keep it for any future projects to use (as long as they need the same version).
 This can be useful if someone wants to build your project but doesn't necessarily start with the right JVM version -- toolchains ensure they get the right one.

 A good option for cross-platform building is to keep the language level on 11 (supported by everything except RoboVM).
 This works even on Android; even with its requirements for Java 17 in other places, using a toolchain JDK 11 seems to